 Most homeowners live in their homes and don’t give much thought to selling until the time is right.
 This is often driven by life changes such as having kids, becoming empty nesters, or finding the home is too much work to maintain.
+Legal steps to selling a house.
 However, there can also be financial drivers such as seeing your home value skyrocket or changes in income that make paying the mortgage a challenge.

 If you need cash now, and your only option is to sell, it is possible to sell your house for cash.
 When you choose to sell for cash, you avoid lender involvement, which takes time.
 Instead, once you’re under contract, you can complete a cash sale in just a few weeks.
 Here we cover the Cash offer on house process to a cash buyer.

 Why Would I Sell My House for Cash?